The Works of Omar Khayyam in the History of Mathematics

 The sweetest of Fitzgerald’s quatrains.
 Henry E. Legler

-in: Book Lover, November-December 1902, p.
+In: Book Lover, November-December 1902, p.
 464-465

 Compares FitzGerald’s famous quatrain no. 12 (1879) “A Book of Verses …” with translations by other authors (Le Galienne, Curtis, Pickering, Kerney, Whinfield, Garner, Keene, Anson, Costello, Cowell and Powell.